Bobgy/Pascal-Compiler/README.md

 You need to compile this project in Linux.
 The following instructions are for Ubuntu.

 ### dependencies
-- yacc
+- yacc(bison)
-- flex
+- lex(flex)
-- clang && llvm
+- clang-3.6 && llvm-3.6
 - python (a python script is used to test lex)
-- libedit-dev may be needed if you encounter compilation errors (`sudo apt-get install libedit-dev` in ubuntu)
+- libedit-dev may be needed if you encounter compilation errors (`sudo apt-get install libedit-dev zlib1g-dev` in ubuntu)

 ### instructions